Academic Staff Union of Universities: Origin of incessant strikes

-Impact of strikes on students and stakeholders
+Impact of strikes on students

 While the association continues to claim that it is involved in a struggle for Nigerian tertiary education and Nigerian students by extension, many Nigerians perceive the supposed struggle, marked by incessant strike actions, to be malicious and self serving.
 This image has not been helped by ASUU, who still cannot communicate effectively with the Nigerian populace without sounding arrogant and condescending.